While classic hummus is made with tahini, I’m here to share a delightful hummus recipe without tahini that you will adore.

-It’s best to use fresh garlic or roasted garlic for a rich, smoky flavor.
+It’s best to use fresh or roasted garlic for a rich, smoky flavor.

-If you don’t like it, you can leave it out or if you prefer a less strong favor use garlic powder.
+If you don’t like it, you can leave it out, or if you prefer a less intense favor, use garlic powder.

 Fresh lemon juice: Lemon juice adds a tangy and bright flavor to the hummus.